Archanciel/audio_download_extract/README.md

 audiodownload filepathname -e0:0:3-e
 *Removes the first 3 seconds of the audio file.*

+or

+audiodownload filepathname -s0:0:0-0:0:3
+*Removes the first 3 seconds of the audio file.*

 ## Required libraries
 - pytube3
 - moviepy (not working on Android !)